-We are pleased to present a new Solo Travel Destination Post from Christine, a member of the Solo Travel Society.
-Christine is from the United States, and submitted the following report about Moab, Utah.
+I am pleased to present a new Solo Travel Destination Post from Solo Travel Society member Pat, to complement an earlier one from Christine.
+Both are from the United States, and each submitted reports from their solo travels to Moab, Utah and Arches National Park.
 Do you have a solo travel destination that you would like to recommend?
 Submit your description here, along with a few photos, and share it with fellow travelers!

-Solo travel rating: 1 (1 is easiest, 4 is most difficult.
+Solo Travel Rating: 1 (1 is easiest, 3 is most difficult.
 Please see chart below)

 Languages spoken: English

-Reasons to go: Although there are many fascinating travel destinations abroad, within the United States lies a plethora of exciting places as well for a solo traveler to explore.
+Although there are many fascinating travel destinations abroad, within my own country of the United States lie a plethora of exciting places for a solo traveler to explore.
 Moab, Utah combines the beauty and tranquility of the West with the feel of a small town that embraces adventure seekers from around the globe!

-Moab's most spectacular attractions are its two National Parks, Arches and Canyonlands, and its equally amazing State Park, Dead Horse.
+Moab's most spectacular attractions are its two National Parks, Arches and Canyonlands, and the equally amazing Dead Horse Point State Park.
 Each of these parks is easily accessible from the town, but you will require your own transportation to enter the parks.
 These parks are also popular for hikers and mountain bikers, but I recommend that you bring sufficient water and a GPS in order to find your way back to the trailhead!

 Arches National Park, my favorite of the three, offers the most scenic views and best marked hiking trails.
 You will need at least one day to hike to some of the most spectacular rock formations in the country.
 The 1.5 mile hike up to the Delicate Arch is a must!
 You will meet lots of friendly hikers along the trails in all of the parks.

 Moab has plenty of lodging in town, however, I would definitely book in advance and make sure there are no events during your stay because accommodations can fill up quickly.
 The town itself is quite small and one can easily walk to all the little shops and eateries.
-My favorite local eatery is Eddie McStiff's Brew Pub – the atmosphere is lively and you have a good mix of locals and tourists.
-The place is packed in the evenings with adventurers recounting all of the great places they visited in the park!
+My favorite local eatery was Eddie McStiff's Brew Pub–the atmosphere was lively and had a good mix of locals and tourists.
+The place was packed in the evenings with adventurers recounting all of the great places they visited in the park!
+Unfortunately, this pub has now closed, but you are sure to find your own favorite.
+If you have a spot to recommend, please add it in the comments section below.

 Solo Travel Destination Rating System